FusaishiHaruaki/cse15l-lab-reports/lab-report-4.md

 <div style="page-break-after: always;"></div>

 ## 4. Log into ieng6
+`ssh cs15lwi23aev@ieng6.ucsd.edu` - log into ieng6

 <div style="page-break-after: always;"></div>

 ## 5. Clone your fork of the repository from your Github account

+`git clone <ctrl-C>` - clone with the link copied from the forked repository.
+`ls` - show that the repository have been cloned to the remote machine.

 <div style="page-break-after: always;"></div>

 ## 6. Run the tests, demonstrating that they fail

+`cd CSE<tab>` - cd into the cloned file.
+Use tab to auto complete the typing.

 <div style="page-break-after: always;"></div>